caddis/helpvars/README.md

 # Helpvars 1.2.1

 A lightweight extension to make common segment and helper variable available globally.
 Do you need to get the category ID of a specific URL segment?
 Helpvars has you covered.
 Do you have the same category short name in two different groups?
-Not a problem, helpers lets you specify which category group to get the ID from.
+Not a problem, Helpvars lets you specify which category group to get the ID from.

 ## Global